 You need expert legal help in defending yourself against a charge as serious as drug possession.

-There’s no other criminal defense lawyer in Atlanta who knows how to fight drug charges like Richard Grossman.
+There’s no other criminal defense lawyer in Atlanta who knows how to fight drug charges like Jeff Manciagli.
 Call him before you do anything else if you find yourself facing potential drug charges.